 Waders - the outfit you wear while fishing - waterproof and can be stocking boots (requires separate boots) or with attached boots.

 Wading Shoes or Boots - the boots or shoes you wear with a stocking foot wader.

-Weight Forward - an easy-casting fly line that carries most of its weight in the front and often one that beginners use.
+Weight Forward - an easy-casting fly line that carries most of its weight in the front and is often one that beginners use.